yphil-dev/petrolette/DEV.md

 ## Why is there a server in the first place ?

-**why can't the client do all the RSS requests?** Because of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), tjat's why and it's actually the *only* reason, if you exclude my desire to learn server-side JS :)
+**why can't the client do all the RSS requests?** Because of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), that's why and it's actually the *only* reason, if you exclude my desire to learn server-side JS :)

-pm2 automatically restarts both Pétrolette when its files are edited (excluding cache and module/lib directories, of course, see [pm2.config.json](pm2.config.json)) and itself if the host machine restarts.
+Pm2 automatically restarts both Pétrolette when its files are edited (excluding cache and module/lib directories, of course, see [pm2.config.json](pm2.config.json)) and itself if the host machine restarts.

 ### Server configuration